Celebrity Golf Classic – Celebrity Information

 John Kivela is the Mayor of Marquette, and was first elected to the Marquette City Commission in 2006.
 Reelected in 2009, he began his second term in office as well as his second year as mayor.
 He was born and raised in Marquette, and has been a businessman in the community for several years.
 Prior to joining the Commission, Mayor Kivela served as chair of the Board of Zoning Appeals from 2000-2006.

-Doug Garrison is a Marquette advertising company owner who also hosts a local live television show at the Up Front & Company restaurant and is filmed on the venue’s stage.
+Doug Garrison is a Marquette advertising company owner who also hosts a local live television show.
 It’s the Doug Garrison Show, featuring local talent and events each week.
 People from the audience are included in the taping, and he uses the opportunity to meet and showcase people in the community doing creative and unique things.

 Regena Robinson of Negaunee was crowned “Mrs. Michigan International” in March of 2012.
 Robinson is the News Director for TV6 & Fox UP as well as an active community volunteer for many national charitable efforts.
 She has led youth poetry workshops at several schools, book drives and fundraisers with her sorority Alpha Kappa Read More...